-Chat works well when it collects the information a team needs anyway: service type, location, urgency, budget range, timeline and preferred contact method.
-The conversation should feel like a smart intake form, not a maze.
+Chat works well when it collects information the team needs anyway: service type, location, urgency, budget range, timeline and preferred contact method.

 Never block a high-intent action